The Voice of the Philippines: The Battles

-The next stage called "The Battles," is where a coach will build from his team pairs of 2 (in the first season, one pair of three artists were included).
+The next stage called "The Battles", is where a coach will build from his team pairs of 2 (in the first season, one pair of three artists were included).
 A pair will be given a single song to sing together.
 They are mentored and developed by their respective coach in the process.
 A vocal showdown will commence in the Battle stage where only the artist whom the coach deemed sung the song assigned better will advance to the next round.

 The power to steal a losing artist from the other teams was implemented in the second season.
 In this new twist, a coach can steal two artists during the entire the Battles.

 The Knockouts

 Along with the 'steals' in the Battles, the Knockouts was a new addition to the format of the show starting from the second season.
 Each artist had to sing in order to convince their respective coach to pick them for the Live shows.
 Each artist will decide on what song they will sing.
-At the end of this round, six artists per team will moved to the Live shows.
+At the end of this round, six artists per team will move to the Live shows.